 Except what you got was a very slow boat ride to the jungle, guides who wandered off without much care for the trekkers, a pre-made (not BBQ) lunch, a stay on the deck on one of the guides house (not in the jungle as it was suggested although scenic nonetheless), and a quick 15 minute boat ride in the evening to see the fireflies.

-Is a Koh Rong Jungle Trek Worth It?
+Is a Koh Kong Jungle Trek Worth It?

-Is the Koh Rong jungle trek worth $30?
+Is the Koh Kong jungle trek worth $30?
 Not really.
 And the mini speed boat back in the morning was a kick in the teeth after a long day of trekking.

 However, the jungle trek gets you right into the heart of the wilderness and is tough in places, where you will be using tree branches to hoist yourself up and down the steep and sometimes slippery terrain – great if you enjoy a bit of a trekking challenge.